 You can view the properties of the current catalog (file name, location, etc.) using the Catalog Properties tool.

-To view the properties of the catalog currently
+To view the properties of the catalog currently displayed in the catalog panel:

-Select File > Catalogs > Catalog Properties, or click the down arrow next to the Catalogs button for on the Standard toolbar and select Catalog Properties.
+Select File > Catalogs > Catalog Properties, or click the down arrow next to the Catalogs button on the Standard toolbar and select Catalog Properties.
 You can also access the Catalog Properties tool in the Element Manager and Library Manager by selecting File > Catalog Properties.